 Is A DUI a Felony or Misdemeanor?

 Impaired driving remains a significant problem throughout the country.
 According to the Centers for Disease Control and Prevention, an estimated 28 people die every single day in the United States in motor vehicle crashes involving an alcohol impaired driver.
 That equates to about one death every 51 minutes.
 Alcohol-related crashes also present a huge burden to our economy, totaling about $44 billion in various costs annually.
-So, that raises the question, is a DUI a felony?
+So, that raises the question, is a DUI a felony or a misdemeanor?